Bachhowal

 Bachhowal is a medium-size village in Phillaur tehsil of Jalandhar District of Punjab State, India.
 It is located 9.5 km away from Goraya, 43 km from Jalandhar and 117 km from state capital Chandigarh.
 Bachhowal has postal head office in Bara Pind which is 10 km away from the village.
 The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).

 Caste

-The village has schedule caste (SC) constitutes 53.06% of total population of the village and rest 46.94 consist of jatt farmers (GENERAL) and (OBC) it doesn't have any Schedule Tribe (ST) population.
+Schedule caste (SC) members constitute 53.06% of the total population of the village, and the rest 46.94% consist of Jatt farmers (GENERAL) and (OBC).
+The village does not have any Schedule Tribe (ST) population.

 Education

 The village has a Punjabi Medium, Co-educational Primary school (Pri Bachhowal School).
 The school provide mid-day meal as per Indian Midday Meal Scheme and the meal prepared in school premises.
 The school was founded in 1970.

 Transport

 Rail

 Phillaur Junction is the nearest train station however, Bhatian Railway Station is 6 km away from the village.